vincentrenais/interacReleaseRepoTest/ios-getting-started.md

 	   listOfAccounts:accounts];
 ```

+## Step 3 - Launch the SDK

-Once all the required objects have been created you can call the launch method and pass the previously created theme and customer info objects.
+Once all the required objects have been created you can call the launch method and pass the previously created `theme` and `customerInfo` objects.

 __SWIFT__
 ```